ibm-cloud-docs/cloud-databases/reference-key-protect.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}
 {:important: .important}

 # Key Protect Integration
 {: #key-protect}

 The data that you store in {{site.data.keyword.cloud}} Databases is encrypted by default by using randomly generated keys.
-If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services), and  use one of your own keys to encrypt your databases.
+If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services), and  use one of your own keys to encrypt your databases and backups.

+This document covers the integration of Key Protect with Cloud Databases, which includes {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, and {{site.data.keyword.messages-for-rabbitmq}}.
+{: .note}

 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://{DomainName}/catalog/key-protect) provisioned on your {{site.data.keyword.cloud_notm}} account.